 (d) All equipment associated with the vapor balance system shall be maintained to be vapor tight and in good working order.

-(2) Compliance with section (1) of this rule shall be determined by testing in accordance with Method 33 on file with the Department.
+(2) Compliance with section (1) of this rule shall be determined by testing in accordance with Method 33 on file with DEQ.
 The method for determining compliance with section (1) of this rule are delineated in 40 CFR Part 60, Subpart XX, §60.503.

 (3) Bulk Gasoline terminals shall comply with the following within the limits of section (1) of this rule: